Alexandra Shibata

 • Conducted several side experiments to develop new shrimp larval feeds with the help of other staff members.

-• Worked within a research group in a bioprospecting project, isolating bacteria and fungi from the environment.
+• Worked within a research group in a bioprospecting projects, isolating bacteria and fungi from the environment.